Admission to St. Stephen’s Junior School

 If you wish to transfer your child to the school, please contact the school in the first instance to establish whether there are any spaces available.
 If there is a space for your child, you will then need to complete a Primary In Year Admission Form.
 This is available from the school or you can download it from www.kent.gov.uk together with information and guidance notes.

-Parents who are unhappy with an admission decision can appeal, in writing, to the Clerk to the Appeal Panel at St. Stephen’s Junior School, Hales Drive, Canterbury, CT2 7AD
+Parents who are unhappy with an admission decision can appeal, in writing, to the Clerk of the Appeal Panel at St. Stephen’s Junior School, Hales Drive, Canterbury, CT2 7AD

 Admission Form – Before your child starts school you will be required to fill in the Kent County Council Admission Form (JCAF or In Year) and our own School Admission Form.
 We will also need to see your child’s birth certificate or passport.